SRM47/cs152sp23GNNTrafficForecasting/README.md

 Considering all of these factors, we hope to develop a project that applies GNN methodologies to traffic forecasting in the Bay area.
 Ideally, our model will be able to identify bottlenecks, and inefficiencies within the city that could be remedied with either greater road development.
 Short of actual policy recommendation, we could also use this information to help Bay Area drivers identify patterns and improve their quality of travel within the city.
 We will also compare our GNN performance and application to existing approaches (including conventional CNN) in literature.

 ## Related Works
-We can draw inspiration from several sources here: this area of research is novel but good headway has been made by many researchers. <a href="https://arxiv.org/abs/1810.00826">Xu et al., 2019</a>, present a general overview of GNNs and their unique power when applied to representation learning on graphs: they also present a framework for evaluating the expressive power of different GNN architectures, an important problem to consider when designing our own.
+We can draw inspiration from several sources here: this area of research is novel but good headway has been made by many researchers. <a href="https://arxiv.org/abs/1810.00826">Xu et al., 2019</a>, present a general overview of GNNs and their unique power when applied to representation learning on graphs.

 A 2020 meta-analysis by <a href="https://link.springer.com/article/10.1007/s42421-020-00030-z">Varghese et al., 2020</a>, establishes a good baseline for our work, as they compare the accuracy, datasets, and methodology of many different neural network approaches to traffic forecasting.
 In addition, they also identify sub-problems within the larger traffic forecasting space that seem particularly difficult, and analyze the impact and state of each of these fields.
 We may base our performance evaluation against the 136 other studies analyzed by this paper.